jamesquinlan/principles-programming-languages/README.md

 # Programming Languages Principles and Concepts

-The course introduces and covers the fundamental concepts of programming languaes by describing the design of various language constructs, examining the design choises for these contructs, and comparing design alternatives.
-In addtion, it describes principles and techniques of high level programming language specification, including syntax and semantics, and implementation methods.
-Languages are considered as formal constructs representing computable functions and the course presents basic results of computability theory.
-Methods of recognition for regular and context free languages, the functional alternative to the state based imperative paradigm, use of parse trees as control constructs, and concurrent programming synchronization primitives are also covered.
+The course introduces and covers the fundamental concepts of programming languages by describing the design of various language constructs, examining the design choices for these constructs, and comparing design alternatives.
+In addition, it describes principles and techniques of the high-level programming language specification, including syntax and semantics, and implementation methods.
+Languages are considered formal constructs representing computable functions, and the course presents the primary results of computability theory.
+Methods of recognition for regular and context-free languages, the functional alternative to the state-based imperative paradigm, parse trees as control constructs, and concurrent programming synchronization primitives are also covered.

-Introduction to the fundamental concepts of formal languages, as well as the evolution and characteristics of major programming languages.
-Topics include finite-state automata, regular expressions, parsing, syntax and semantics, scope and binding, data types, and abstract data types.
+Introduction to the fundamental concepts of formal languages and the evolution and characteristics of major programming languages.
+Topics include finite-state automata, regular expressions, parsing, syntax and semantics, scope and binding, and abstract data types.

+> A Programming Language describes what sequences are allowed (the syntax) and what they mean (the semantics).

 ### Prerequisite
-* Knowledge and experience with at least one languge (e.g., C, C++, Java)
+* Knowledge and experience with at least one language (e.g., C, C++, Java)
 * Knowledge of common data structures
 * General knowledge of computational process(es) for problem solving